vsrinivas/coyotos/src/base/lib/runtime/README_runtime.txt

 		                used for runtime environment.
 		 7  [PS,CONS]	Entry capability to Address Space handler

-	         7  [RT]        May be clobbered by low-level startup 8  [RT]        May be clobbered by low-level startup 9  [RT]        May be clobbered by low-level startup 10 [RT]        May be clobbered by low-level startup
+	         8-23 registers available to the application

-	         5-23 registers available to the application
+	         20 [RT]        May be clobbered by low-level startup 21 [RT]        May be clobbered by low-level startup 22 [RT]        May be clobbered by low-level startup 23 [RT]        May be clobbered by low-level startup

 		 24 [IDL] Reply cap arg 0
 		 25 [IDL] Reply cap arg 1